mliew21396/remote-work-u2/week-4/group-research-methods/README.md

 ## Release 6: Commit and Push
 Push your final solution to GitHub.

 ## Way to go!
-Evi and Hoobie approve.
+Evi and Hoobie approve of your group work!
-Yes, these are all real pets in Maria's family, spread between parents and inlaws thankfully.
+Yes, these are all real pets in Maria's extended family, Evi and Hoobie are her beagles.

 ![Evi](../../imgs/Evi.jpg)